MbinOrg/mbin/CONTRIBUTING.md

 Then run the following command trying to auto-fix the issues: `./tools/vendor/bin/php-cs-fixer fix`

+For JavaScript code inside `assets/` directory, we provided ESLint setup and configuration for linting.

+Install eslint and its required plugins by: `npm install`.

+Run the following command to perform linting: `npm run lint`, or you could use eslint directly by `npx eslint` if needed.

+Run the following command to attempt auto-fix linting issues: `npm run lint-fix`, or `npx eslint --fix .`.
+Note that unlike PHP-CS-Fixer, *not all linting problems could be automatically fixed*, some of these would requires manually fixing them as appropiate, be sure to do those.

 ### Tests

 When fixing a bug or implementing a new feature or improvement, we expect that test code will also be included with every delivery of production code.